priyanka52002/Excel-Interactive-Dashboard-Kids-Screen-Time/README.md

 - What are the most common **health impacts** (eye strain, anxiety, obesity risk) of excessive screen time?
 - How much of screen time is spent on **education vs recreation?

-- Dashboard Iteraction <a href= "https://github.com/priyanka52002/Excel-Interactive-Dashboard-Kids-Screen-Time/blob/main/kids_Screen_time_Excel.xlsx">View Dashboard </a>
+- Dashboard Interaction <a href= "https://github.com/priyanka52002/Excel-Interactive-Dashboard-Kids-Screen-Time/blob/main/kids_Screen_time_Excel.xlsx">View Dashboard </a>

 ## Process